jgrgurovic/ProficoAcademy_pet_project/README.md

 ## How It Works

-Our platform centralizes true crime content using YouTube and Spotify APIs, allowing users to engage in discussions like the ones that are currently happening on YouTube and Reddit.
+This platform centralizes true crime content using YouTube and Spotify APIs, allowing users to engage in discussions like the ones that are currently happening on YouTube and Reddit.
 Users can comment, mark favorite cases, give likes/dislikes, filter content by case name or creator name, and search by case name.
 Enjoy exploring true crime content without the hassle of digging through the internet for additional material.

 ## Getting Started